mikepaszkiewicz/nanode/README.md

 * `nano.blocks.createReceive(block: ReceiveBlock)`
 * `nano.blocks.createChange(block: ChangeBlock)`

-And a method to publish a block to the network:
+And a method to publish a constructed block to the network:

 * `nano.blocks.publish(block: string)`